ldutoit/2020-spring-school-GBS/sessions/denovo_assembly.md

 • You can check what is the status of your job using

     squeue -u <yourusername>

-• Once this place is empty, your job ran and what would have printed to your screen is into prcoessrads.out.
-You should also have recieved an email!
+• Once this place is empty, your job ran and what would have printed to your screen is into denovo.out.
+That should take about 30mn to run, so in the meantime, sit back and relax, we are getting to lunch!

+### Getting the data from our run together,

 5. Examine the Stacks log and output files when execution is complete.
+It should be in output_denovo

     • After processing all the individual samples through ustacks and before creating the catalog with cstacks, denovo_map.pl   will print a [table containing the depth of coverage](http://catchenlab.life.illinois.edu/stacks/manual/#cov) of  each sample.
 Find this table in the log, what were the depths of coverage?

-    • Examine the output of the populations program in the log.
+    • Examine the
+    of the populations program in the log.

     • How many loci were identified?